hhf112/exacts/README.md

 A library for parallelized exact string searching using the classical Boyre Moore Algorithm.

 - [ ] add support for size_t
+- [ ] build system: Makefile / CMake or  Make the library header only